 - Please call our front desk when you arrive for your appointment.

 When you arrive for your appointment, you will be asked a number of screening questions regarding your recent health and exposure.

 We ask that any nonessential family members wait in the car for you to finish your appointment.
 Exceptions will be made for parents of children or elderly patients who need an escort.

 You will have your temperature taken prior to entering the office.

 You MUST wear a mask while in our office.

 - DURING YOUR APPOINTMENT

-- Our surgeons and staff will be wearing appropriate PPE at your visit which may include: N95 respirator masks, Level 3 surgical masks, PAPR masks, face shields or goggles.
+- Our surgeons and staff will wear appropriate PPE at your visit, including N95 respirator masks, Level 3 surgical masks, PAPR masks, face shields, or goggles.
 While this may not be the way you are used to seeing us – we want to ensure your safety and ours.

 These are just some of the new measures we’ve implemented.
 It will certainly give the office a different “feel” but it is necessary.
-All of our new policies are focused on keeping you the patient(s), staff and the community safe while delivering the highest quality care.
+Our new policies are focused on keeping you the patient(s), the staff, and the community safe while delivering the highest quality care.